Optical excitations in nanographenes from the Bethe-Salpeter equation and time-dependent density functional theory: absorption spectra and spatial descriptors: Optical absorption spectrum from GW -BSE

 The \textit{GW}-BSE formalism provides an accurate description of neutral excitations by explicitly accounting for the electron-hole interaction on top of a quasiparticle picture~\cite{Strinati1988, Rohlfing2000, Onida2002, Bechstedt2015, Martin2016}.
 Starting from Kohn-Sham (KS) density functional theory (DFT), we first obtain the ground-state electronic structure, which provides a convenient single-particle basis~$\{\psi_p(\br)\}$ for many-body perturbation theory.
 The KS energies $\varepsilon_p^{\mathrm{KS}}$ and orbitals $\psi_p(\br)$ are determined by solving

-where $h_0(\br)$ contains the kinetic energy, the external potential, and the Hartree potential, and $v_\mathrm{xc}(\br)$ is the exchange-correlation potential.
+where $h_0(\br)$ contains the kinetic energy, the external potential, and the Hartree potential, and $v^\mathrm{xc}(\br)$ is the exchange-correlation potential.
 In our implementation, the KS orbitals are expanded in Gaussian basis functions $\{\phi_\nu(\br)\}$ as

 with molecular orbital indices $p,q,r,s$, atomic orbital indices $\nu$, and we can explicitly separate KS states~$\psi_p$ into $N_\text{occ}$ occupied states~$\psi_i,\psi_j$ and $N_\text{empty}$ unoccupied states $\psi_a,\psi_b$.
 These KS states serve as the starting point for the $GW$ calculation (cf. Fig.~\ref{fig-flowchart}), in which the poles of the single-particle Green's function $G$ can be interpreted as quasiparticle energies, effectively improving the KS energies $\varepsilon_p^\text{KS}$.
-In practice, we apply a simplification of Hedin's equations~\cite{Hedin1965}, which leads to a self-energy of the form
+In practice, we apply a simplification of Hedin's equations~\cite{Hedin1965} \reviewin{by replacing the vertex with a single spacetime point (cf. App.~\ref{app-gw_schemes})}, which leads to a self-energy of the form

-Hence, this simplification is called the $GW$ approximation, where $W$ denotes the dynamically screened Coulomb interaction.
-For further details on the $GW$ approximation, we refer to Refs.~\cite{Golze2019, Reining2018}.
-Motivated by the discussion in Refs.~\cite{Veril2018,Schambeck2024}, we solve the $GW$ approximation by performing eigenvalue-selfconsistency in $G$, i.e.~ev$GW_0$, as depicted in the central part of Fig.~\ref{fig-flowchart}.
-There, the KS energies $\varepsilon_p^\text{KS}$ and KS orbitals $\psi_p(\br)$ enter the non-interacting Green's function~\cite{Wilhelm2016}\footnote{Here, we adapt the typically used nomenclature, although our initial guess from KS-DFT should rather be called 'mean-field' $G_0$~\cite{Golze2019}.}
+Hence, this simplification is called the $GW$ approximation, where $W$ denotes the dynamically screened Coulomb interaction. \reviewout{Motivated by the discussion in Refs.~\cite{ }, we solve the $GW$ approximation by performing eigenvalue-selfconsistency in $G$, i.e.~ev$GW_0$, as depicted in the central part of Fig.~\ref{fig-flowchart}.} \reviewin{In practice, the resulting equations are usually solved non-selfconsistently, various flavors are summarized in App.~\ref{app-gw_schemes}.
+Here, we use eigenvalue self-consistency in $G$, i.e.~ev$GW_0$.} \reviewout{There,}\reviewin{In ev$GW_0$}, the KS energies $\varepsilon_p^\text{KS}$ and KS orbitals $\psi_p(\br)$ enter the non-interacting Green's function~\cite{Wilhelm2016}\footnote{Here, we adapt the typically used nomenclature, although our initial guess from KS-DFT should rather be called 'mean-field' $G_0$~\cite{Golze2019}.}

 with the Fermi energy $\varepsilon_F$.
 Additionally, the screened Coulomb interaction $W_0$ is computed beforehand as~\cite{Wilhelm2016}